BVH-ESL/ESP-1ch-Gateway-v4.0/README.md

 This repository contains a proof-of-concept implementation of a single channel LoRaWAN gateway.
 The software implements a standard LoRa gateway with the following exceptions on changes:

--  This LoRa gateway is not a full gateway but implements just a one-channel/one frequency gateway.
+-  This LoRa gateway is not a full gateway but it implements just a one-channel/one frequency gateway.
 The minimum amount of frequencies supported by a full gateway is 3, most suport 9 or more frequencies.
 This software started as a proof-of-concept to prove that a single low-cost RRFM95 chip which was present in almost every LoRa node in Europe could be used as a cheap alternative to the far more expensive full gateways that were making use of the SX1301 chip.

-- As the software of this gateway will be used during the development phase of a project solution or in demo situations, the software is flexible and can be easily configured according to environment or customer requirements.
+- As the software of this gateway will be used during the development phase of a project or in demo situations, the software is flexible and can be easily configured according to environment or customer requirements.
 There are two ways of interacting with the software: 1.
-Modifying the ESP-sc-gway.h fail at compile time allows the administrator to set almost all parameters.
-2. Using the webinterface (http://<gateway_IP>) will allow administrators to set and reset several of the parameters at runtime also.
+Modifying the ESP-sc-gway.h file at compile time allows the administrator to set almost all parameters.
+2. Using the webinterface (http://<gateway_IP>) will allow administrators to set and reset several of the parameters at runtime.

 ### testing

 The single channel gateway has been tested on a gateway with the Wemos D1 Mini, using a HopeRF RFM95W transceiver.
 The LoRa nodes tested are:

 - TeensyLC with HopeRF RFM95 radio
 - Arduino Pro-Mini (default Armega328 model, 8MHz 3.3V and 16MHz 3.3V)
-- ESP8266 base nodes.
+- ESP8266 basednodes.

-## Note

-There seems to be a lot of variation in Arduino Pro-Mini devices.
-I have at least 4 different types.
-Most work, and some do not work with the 1ch Gateway mostly due to timing issues so it seems.
-The standard 8MHz type with the large chrystal on board seems to be working best.

-The code is for testing and development purposes only, and is not meant for production usage.

-Version 1 was originally based on code base of Single Channel gateway for RaspberryPI which was developed by Thomas Telkamp.
-Code was ported and extended to run on ESP8266 mcu and provide RTC, Webserver and DNS services.
-Version 2.0 adds several enhancements and part have been completely redesigned.
-Changes include two-way traffic.
-The code is also slit over multiple source files which makes editing easier.
-Version 3.0 includes WiFi Master support which makes it easy to use the 1-ch gateway for demo purposes where you need to quickly connect the gateway to a WiFi accesspoint (or your mobile phone).It also contains limited SPIFF filesystem support which enables the ESP to store its data in a more persistent way.
-Version 4.0 includes CAD and Frequency Hopping support and better web insterface allowing more parameters to be set over the web

 ## Dependencies